3venthorizon/guardian/README.md

 * Administration - Tell the Guardian _Who_ may access _What_ and also _When_ they can do so.

 # Guarding Resources
+A [Resource](https://github.com/3venthorizon/guardian/wiki/Resources) is any conceptual thing that can be Accessed in a system.
+Thus the Access to Functions and Data are respectively defined as Resources.
+In Java that would translate to Methods(Functions) and Objects(Data).

 Guarding is an active process and appropriately described with the verb.
 The [@Guard](https://github.com/3venthorizon/guardian/blob/master/guardian/gatekeeper/src/main/java/co/dewald/guardian/gate/Guard.java) intercept annotation will indicate to the Guardian which Java class or method requires guarding.
+You may also apply [@Grant](https://github.com/3venthorizon/guardian/blob/master/guardian/gatekeeper/src/main/java/co/dewald/guardian/gate/Grant.java) annotations to Resources(classes, methods and parameter objects) that will provide further meta-data to the Guardian about how to control access to that Resource.

     import co.dewald.guardian.gate.Grant;
     import co.dewald.guardian.gate.Guard;